dave-kramer/modelviewer/README.md

 4. Click on Create Snippet.

 ### Placing it on your website
-5. Place the scripts inside your <head> tag.
+5. Place the scripts inside your head tag.
-6. Place the model viewer inside your <body> tag.
+6. Place the model viewer inside your body tag.
 7. Place the css inside your stylesheet.
-8. Set the src="" inside the <model-viewer> tag to the folder that the model is in.
+8. Set the src="" inside the model-viewer tag to the folder that the model is in.
-9. Make sure to give the <model-viewer> or the div its in a height & width.
+9. Make sure to give the model-viewer tag or the div its in a height & width.

 That's it, you can now view the model.